Pyython/domo-venn-diagram/README.md

 domo publish
 ```

-You can then find the app in the 'Asset Library' and begin to build cards to analyze your conversion paths.
+You can then find the app in the 'Asset Library' and begin to build cards to analyze overlaps between sets.

 ## Prerequisites